abhidechsakhulchai/web_server_sample_test/README.md

 a socket, bind it to a specific address and port, as well as send and receive a HTTP packet.
 You will also learn some basics of HTTP header format.
 To develop a web server that handles one HTTP request at a time.
 <h2>Conditions</h2>
 <p>The web server should accept and parse the HTTP request, get the requested file from the server’s file system, create an HTTP response message consisting of the requested file preceded by header lines, and then send the response directly to the client.
-If the requested file is not present in the server, the server should send an HTTP “404 Not
-Found” message back to the client.
+If the requested file is not present in the server, the server should send an HTTP<em> “404 Not Found” </em>message back to the client.</p>
-Code:
+<h3>Code:</h3>
 Below you will find the skeleton code for the Web server.
 You are to complete the skeleton code.
 The places where you need to fill in code are marked with #Fill in start and #Fill in end.
 Each place may require one or more lines of code.
+<h4>------------------------------------------</h4>
-#import socket module
+<p>#import socket module
 from socket import *
 import sys # In order to terminate the program serverSocket = socket(AF_INET, SOCK_STREAM)